OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 page_type: sample
 urlFragment: outlook-verify-sensitivity-label
 products:
-- office-add-ins
   - office-outlook
   - office
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 04/18/2023 10:00:00 AM
 description: "Learn how to verify and update the sensitivity label of a message using an event-based add-in."
 ---